-U.S. households became less willing to take investment risk in the past six years since the financial crisis in 2008, reflecting the reduced risk tolerance of households owning mutual funds (Figure 12).
-Willingness to take financial risk among households not owning mutual funds remained nearly the same from 2008 through 2014.
+U.S. households became less willing to take investment risk in the past seven years since the financial crisis in 2008, reflecting the reduced risk tolerance of households owning mutual funds (Figure 12).
+Willingness to take financial risk among households not owning mutual funds remained nearly the same from 2008 through 2015.
 In May 2008, 36 percent of U.S. households owning mutual funds were willing to take above-average or substantial risk with their investments.
 By May 2012, this fraction had fallen to 28 percent of mutual fund-owning households.
-In mid-2014, 31 percent of U.S. households owning mutual funds were willing to take above-average or substantial risk with their investments.
+In mid-2015, 31 percent of U.S. households owning mutual funds were willing to take above-average or substantial risk with their investments.

 Risk tolerance varies with the age of the head of household, and younger households tend to be more willing to take investment risk than older households (Figure 13).
-In mid-2014, 35 percent of mutual fund-owning households aged 35 to 49 were willing to take above-average or substantial financial risk, while only 22 percent of mutual fund-owning households aged 65 or older were willing to do so.
-Mutual fund-owning households of all age groups are more willing to take investment risk than the same age groups among all U.S. households.23
+In mid-2015, 36 percent of mutual fund-owning households aged 35 to 49 were willing to take above-average or substantial financial risk, while only 18 percent of mutual fund-owning households aged 65 or older were willing to do so.
+Mutual fund-owning households of all age groups are more willing to take investment risk than the same age groups among all U.S. households.

-Between May 2013 and mid-2014, the willingness to take investment risk among all mutual fund-owning households remained about the same, although the cohort aged 50 to 64 increased their willingness to take investment risk.
-In mid-2014, 34 percent of mutual fund-owning households younger than 35 were willing to take above-average or substantial financial risk, compared with 33 percent in May 2013 (Figure 13).
-Among mutual fund-owning households aged 35 to 49, 35 percent were willing to take at least above-average risk in mid-2014, compared with 36 percent in May 2013.
-Among mutual fund-owning households aged 50 to 64, the share that was willing to take at least aboveaverage risk was 33 percent in mid-2014, up from 29 percent in May 2013.
-The oldest shareholder age group increased their willingness to take at least above-average risk to 22 percent in mid-2014, compared with 20 percent in May 2013.
+Between mid-2014 and mid-2015, the willingness to take investment risk among all mutual fund-owning households remained about the same, although the cohort aged 65 or older decreased their willingness to take investment risk.
+In mid-2015, 32 percent of mutual fund-owning households younger than 35 were willing to take above-average or substantial financial risk, compared with 34 percent in mid-2014 (Figure 13).
+Among mutual fund-owning households aged 35 to 49, 36 percent were willing to take at least above-average risk in mid-2015, compared with 35 percent in mid-2014.
+Among mutual fund-owning households aged 50 to 64, the share that was willing to take at least aboveaverage risk was 33 percent in mid-2015, the same share as in mid-2014.
+The oldest shareholder age group decreased their willingness to take at least above-average risk to 18 percent in mid-2015, compared with 22 percent in mid-2014.

 Shareholders who indicated that they have a higher tolerance for financial risk when investing were more favorable toward the mutual fund industry than shareholders who indicated less tolerance for financial risk (Figure 14).
-For example, among shareholders familiar with mutual funds who indicated they take little or no investment risk when investing, only 48 percent had favorable views of the mutual fund industry in mid-2014.
-This fraction increased to 76 percent for those shareholders who were willing to take at least above-average investment risk.
-Shareholders with no opinion of mutual funds contribute to this pattern: in mid-2014, 37 percent of shareholders familiar with mutual funds who indicated they take little or no investment risk when investing had no opinion of mutual funds, compared with 16 percent of households familiar with mutual funds and willing to take above-average or substantial risk.
+For example, among shareholders familiar with mutual funds who indicated they take little (below-average) or no investment risk when investing, 57 percent had favorable views of the mutual fund industry in mid-2015.
+This fraction increased to 65 percent for those shareholders who were willing to take average investment risk, and to 75 percent for those willing to take at least above-average investment risk.

+Shareholders with no opinion of mutual funds contribute to this pattern: in mid-2015, 26 percent of shareholders familiar with mutual funds who indicated they take little or no investment risk when investing had no opinion of mutual funds, compared with 16 percent of households familiar with mutual funds and willing to take above-average or substantial risk.